Davide Dileo

-Davide "Boosta" Dileo

-Davide Dileo, also known as Boosta, is known for his unique blend of classical piano and electronic music.
-A passion for the arts has enabled him to become a well established author, singer, composer, DJ, writer, and television host.
-Born on 27 September 1974 in Turin, Dileo showed a natural talent and determination for music from a young age.
+Davide Dileo (born 27 September 1974), also known as Boosta, is an Italian author, singer, composer, DJ, writer, and television host, known for his unique blend of classical piano and electronic music.
+Born in Turin, Dileo showed a disposition for music from a young age.
 Since then, he has performed at some of Italy's most prestigious music festivals and venues, finding fame as the co-founder of the alternative rock band Subsonica in 1996.

 Dileo's musical style is characterised by his innovative use of technology, which he blends with training from the Conservatory in Turin, to create a unique sound that is both modern and timeless.
 He is especially noted for his virtuosity on the piano and keyboards, which he uses to explore a wide range of musical genres; from classical to post rock and electronic.

 Subsonica

 Dileo is keyboardist and co-founder of the biggest underground alternative rock band to emerge from the late 90's in Italy: Subsonica.
 Together they recorded 8 studio albums, including 8 platinum records, sold more than 50,000,000 copies, released 4 live CDs and the band continues to enjoy a successful live career.
 In addition to this, the band won numerous awards and recognitions such as: Premio Amnesty Italia, MTV Europe Music Award, Premio Italiano della Musica, Italian Music Awards, Premio Grinzane Cavour, TRL Award and participated in the Sanremo Festival in 2000.